 - 3. Select the unreadable USB and click the Next button.
 The program will start to scan for lost files.

 - 4. Preview the scanning results and choose files you want to recover, and then click Recover button to get those files back.

 Then, you can format your USB drive to make it readable on your Mac again.

 Solution 6: Send the unreadable USB drive to a local technician

-Sometimes, you cannot format the unreadable USB drive when it's bricked.
+Sometimes, the unreadable USB drive is bricked and can't be fixed with the above issues.
 In this case, this USB flash drive is probably damaged physically, and you have to ask a local repair technician for help.

 Bonus tips: How to maintain an USB flash drive for usage

 Firstly, make sure that your USB flash drives don't become unreadable/corrupted in the future by always properly unmounting the disk properly after using it.